 4.1.3 The personal tutors are responsible for providing support, assistance and information to pupils affected by the Critical Incident and will liaise with medical staff, hospitals etc where appropriate.

 4.1.4 The Designated Safeguarding Lead is responsible for matters relating to child protection, safeguarding and welfare and will provide support assistance information to staff and liaise with medical staff where appropriate.

 4.1.5 The Facilities Manager is responsible for managing issues relating to the College site, premises and property and liaising with regulatory bodies such as the Health and Safety Executive (HSE), the local authority and the Environment Agency.

-4.1.6 The Incident Administrator (Head of Reception, Marcus Loudon) is responsible for assisting the CIM and the CICO in their roles, taking minutes at meetings, keeping records and preparing communication (where required)
+4.1.6 The Incident Administrator (Head of Reception, Georgina Pritchard) is responsible for assisting the CIM and the CICO in their roles, taking minutes at meetings, keeping records and preparing communication (where required)

 5. CIMT emergency contact list

 |Police (non urgent enquiries)||101|